CFP semifinal moved from Rose Bowl to AT&T Stadium in Texas - WHIZ News

 “The game in Dallas will still be played in the mid-afternoon window on New Year’s Day,” Hancock said in a statement.
 “We are pleased that parents and loved ones will now be able to see their students play in the game.”

-The decision, announced about 13 1/2 hours before the playoff field was scheduled to be set Sunday, is just the latest twist during a college football season played through myriad disruptions caused of COVID-19.
+The decision, announced about 13 1/2 hours before the playoff field was scheduled to be set Sunday, is just the latest twist during a college football season played through myriad COBID-19 disruptions.

 The Rose Bowl, know as the Granddaddy of all college football’s postseason games, has been played every year since 1916.

-Coaches and school officials with playoff contenders have complained in recent days about the Rose Bowl being unable to accommodate players’ family members because of California’s COVID-19 restrictions, put in a place as the state tries to fight a public health crisis that is straining its hospitals.
+Coaches and school officials with playoff contenders have complained about the Rose Bowl being unable to accommodate players’ family members because of California’s COVID-19 restrictions, put in a place as the state tries to fight a public health crisis that is straining its hospitals.

-Notre Dame coach Brian Kelly even went to so far as to suggest that if the Fighting Irish were selected to play in the Rose Bowl the school would boycott if players’ families were not allowed to attend.
+Notre Dame coach Brian Kelly even suggested that if the Fighting Irish were selected to play in the Rose Bowl, the school would boycott if players could not have family attend.

 The Rose Bowl asked the state for an exception to the restriction, but was denied twice, including earlier this week.
 The restrictions have been in place since March and UCLA has played its home football games at the Rose Bowl since November, including its regular-season finale Saturday night.